 or email the office

-Indicate the committee or board you are interested in.
+Indicate the committee or board to which you are interested.

 Solid Waste Advisory Commission

 vacancy - 1 position

 Apply by September 30, 2016

 Mike Nieto appointed to the Development and Engineering Advisory Board (DEAB) (8/2016)

 Rich McConaghy appointed to the Solid Waste Advisory Commission (8/2016)

 Sue Svendsen reappointed to the Animal Protection and Control Advisory Board (8/2016)